lbferreira/fastnanquantile/README.md

 ## Acknowledgements
-This library was developed as part of my research work in the [GCER lab](https://www.gcerlab.com/) at the Mississippi State University (MSU).
+This library was developed as part of my research work in the [GCER lab](https://www.gcerlab.com/), under supervision of Vitor Martins, at the Mississippi State University (MSU).

 This research is funded by USDA NIFA (award #2023-67019-39169), supporting Lucas Ferreira and Vitor Martins at MSU.